vifon/string_colorizer/README.md

 Colors the path segments in each path given on stdin or in the file specified in the argument.

+Python 3 **STRONGLY** recommended.
+Works on Python 2 but crashes on non-ascii characters.
+Fixing it is in my todo.

 AUTHOR
 ======